 Rickshaw by Banksy is an example of how the artist explores graffiti art to make statements about capitalism and salient social issues.
 Image: Banksy

 Who is Banksy?
 This is one mystery many people have been trying to unravel for many years.
-From the United States to United Kingdom, the question has always been “Who is Banksy?”
+From the United States to the United Kingdom, the question has always been “Who is Banksy?”
 Banksy’s ambiguity seems to have continued to propel this graffiti artist, who is well-known for his street and graffiti art, to create even more exciting artworks.
 Shrouded in anonymity, Banksy travels from city to city, state to state and country to country creating funny and highly political artworks.

 Many of Banksy’s street and graffiti art are very poignant and address topical issues of our time.
-From migration to poverty, capitalism, war and liberty, Banksy has created artworks to address them all.
+From migration to poverty, capitalism, war, and liberty, Banksy has created artworks to address them all.
 Some of his artworks are very critical of government’s actions against their people and the inhuman treatment of others.
 A recent example of one of his thought provoking works is Jungle.

 Located in Calais, the French port city where thousands of newly arrived Syrian refugees are living in absolute squalor, Jungle features the late Apple founder Steve Jobs.
-Jobs, the son of a Syrian migrant, who arrived in America after the second world war went on to make remarkable difference in the lives of people with his innovative Apple products.
+Jobs, the son of a Syrian migrant, who arrived in America after the second world war went on to make a remarkable difference in the lives of people with his innovative Apple products.
 Jobs is depicted in his trademark blue jeans, black polo neck sweater, and round glasses.
 With a black bin bag thrown over one shoulder and an original Apple computer in another hand, Banksy situates Jobs identity and achievement in the center for the rights of migrants and refugees.
-With this work, Banksy not only advanced the call for rights of migrants and refugees, but also debunks the notion by anti-immigrant and anti-refugee advocates who contend that immigrants are parasites on their host nations.
+With this work, Banksy not only advanced the call for rights of migrants and refugees but also debunks the notion by anti-immigrant and anti-refugee advocates who contend that immigrants are parasites on their host nations.

 Although Banksy has become famous and notorious at the same time, he continues to create his street and graffiti art on walls or space he could find.
 He is fearless and will always express his thoughts through his street and graffiti art no matter where he finds himself.
 While in Palestine in 2012, Banksy created several works on the West Bank Wall, a barrier dividing Palestine and Israel.
 The artworks drew attention to the plight of Palestinians and their sufferings.
 Many Palestinians who earn their living on the other side of the barrier have to go through dehumanizing experiences just to earn a livelihood.
 One of Banksy’s artworks addressed this tense relationship between Israelis and Palestinians.